 Just a few minutes drive towards Kelso from Burnbrae you will see the imposing stone walls of the Duke of Roxburgh’s family home, Floors Castle, or the ‘Duke’s dykes’ as they are known locally, dyke being a Scots word for stone wall.
 The castle is reputed to have 365 windows – one to clean every day of the year!
 The gardens at Floors Castle were re-designed in 2016.
 There are 2 cafes selling homemade food and drinks.
 The Apple shed sells gifts & a deli including ready-made frozen meals.

-Floors Castle, grounds, Courtyard Cafe and gift shop will be open from May 1st until 30th September 2024
+Floors Castle, grounds, Courtyard Cafe and gift shop are now closed until spring 2025.

 The terrace cafe, shop and walled garden are open daily 10.30-4 pm.

 Another beautiful house just a few minutes drive (or 4 miles walk/cycle on quiet country lanes and farm tracks) from your cottage is the lovely Georgian stately home of Mellerstain House and Gardens, unusual in that it was begun by the architect William Adam, and finished over 45 years later by his more famous son, Robert.
 Set in idyllic parkland with terraced formal gardens and a lake, Mellerstain’s glorious Adam interior is hailed as one of the best in Scotland, with classical scenes hardly touched since the 1700s, adorning the ceilings, walls and fireplaces.
 There is also a delicious cafe (not always open) and a children’s playground.
 This stately home is still a family residence.
-Guided tours are available April 7th – Sept 30th 2024 Fri , Sat, Sun & Mon 1130am & 2pm.
+Guided tours are available during the summer.
 Dogs on leads are allowed in the grounds & gardens.

 About 40 minutes away near Selkirk is Bowhill House and Estate, one of the homes of the Duke of Buccleuch, who once owned so many acres it was said you could walk from Scotland down to London and not step off Buccleuch land.
 The Duke still has the largest collection of portrait miniatures, after Her Majesty, Queen Elizabeth II.
 The estate has a network of walks and bike-friendly trails, with riding stables and a huge adventure playground, as well as a cafe.

-Bowhill House is closed for 2024 due to rewiring works, the grounds, play area and cafe are open
+Bowhill House is closed for 2024 due to rewiring works, the grounds, play area and cafe are now closed until the spring.

 Over towards Galashiels and Melrose is Abbotsford, built by Sir Walter Scott with the proceeds from his famous novels.
 As his popularity and success grew, so did his house on the banks of the Tweed.
 Abbotsford boasts a state-of-the-art visitor centre with a cafe and adventure playground in the adjoining woodland.
 Take a stroll from the formal gardens down to the River Tweed for fine views up towards the house.
 Inside, Sir Walter’s penchant for collecting Scottish relics sees a vast array of memorabilia on display, including Rob Roy’s sword and newspaper clippings about the trial of the notorious grave-robbers, Burke and Hare.